Three Must Have Hearing Aid Features for Optimal Performance in 2020

 This provides maximum pickup in a narrow beam in front of the hearing aid user while offering maximum suppression behind the hearing aid user.
 More modern versions of this can automatically trigger and follow the loud noises behind you.

-Super Directionality is only available in limited brands, most notably Phonak (Marvel) has 3rd Generation Super Directionality) and Signia (Primax and Nx has 1st Generation Super Directionality).
+Super Directionality is only available in limited brands, most notably Phonak (Marvel) has 3rd Generation Super Directionality) and Signia (Bx, Nx and X range).
 Not all models within the brand has this premium feature.
+Super directionality becomes important for moderate to severe singal to noise ratio hearing loss as tested using speech in noise testing.

 NOTE: The better a hearing aid’s directionality, the more expensive it tends to be.
 Not everyone requires the most expensive hearing aid with top end directionality to do well however.
 The only way to know is to undergo a speech in noise test and have your score matched to a hearing aid’s performance in noise.
 You can read more here about improving your hearing in noise